Home » A Nightmare On Elm Street 4: How Freddy Became The Pop Culture Boogeyman

 Harlin brought a strong and specific visual style with him to the film.
 The scenes were storyboarded and elaborately planned by the VFX crew.
 The meticulously designed visuals were what the crew used as a template during filming.
 The character scenes were sort of padded around the visual effects.
 Naturally, it became more style than substance—especially when considering the balance struck by the previous.

 This still has all of the Nightmare on Elm Street essentials.
 There is the protagonist, Alice, a meek and quiet girl.
 In fact, she’s a daydreamer which is an interesting notion in this series.
-A girl who is unsure of herself at the beginning of the film, but comes into her own and really becomes something of almost a comic book heroine by the end.
+A young woman who is unsure of herself at the beginning of the film, but comes into her own and really becomes an iconic heroine by the end.

 Then you have her friends.
 They’re closer to stock characters when compared to the third film, but this one moves a lot more quickly and there’s not as much time to get to know them.
 But they do have fears and these do come through for the most part.
 You have a girl who’s afraid of bugs, who Freddy kills by turning into a cockroach and then squishing her inside of a roach motel.